 16. Workforce Inclusion: Creating Productive Job Opportunities.
 Create meaningful job opportunities that improve the India’s growth and productivity and allow individuals to increase their income levels.
 Facilitate investment, stimulate growth and drive job creation in the manufacturing and services sectors.

 17. Embracing Diversity.
 Stimulate India’s democracy and unite the country by promoting shared values, preaching tolerance, prioritising personal safety for all Indians, protecting and supporting minorities, free speech and the press and ensuring impartial policing and justice.

-In addition to these three economic focus areas, India will also need to focus on a series of key relationships to mitigate the risk of dislocations that have the potential to derail India’s economic execution, as well as to secure increasing global influence over the long term, recognising the the increasing economic interdependence that India’s rise to global significance will inevitably bring.
+In addition to these three economic focus areas, India will also need to focus on a series of key relationships to mitigate the risk of dislocations that have the potential to derail India’s economic execution, as well as to secure increasing global influence over the long term, recognising the increasing economic interdependence that India’s rise to global significance will inevitably bring.

 Focus Areas IV: Avoiding Dislocations

 18. Initiating Peace Talks with Pakistan.
 Ideally, seize the opportunity of India having the stronger military force and greater international support to reset India’s relationship with Pakistan by initiating meaningful discussions between the senior political leadership of both countries across a series of critical issues including regional security, counterterrorism, nuclear proliferation and Kashmir.